 Deciding on whether wedding insurance is worth it will depend on your personal finances as well as the circumstances of your wedding.
 Some wedding venues provide catering and other services, reducing the number of vendors and payments.
 If something were to prevent the venue from being used in these cases, you're more likely to be refunded a larger portion of your expenses.

 Consider what you could reasonably handle before needing to cancel or postpone your wedding.
-In cases where it's vital for all of the immediate family and active participants be at the event, you might look at all the moving parts.
-Your capacity to pay for unforseen circumstances is also important.
-If you can afford to pay out of pocket to fix any issues that come up, then it can make less sense to pay for coverage.
-The risk of cancellation is generally very low, so on average you're probably losing out.
+In cases where it's vital for all of the immediate family and active participants to be at the event, you might look at all the moving parts.
+Your capacity to pay for unforeseen circumstances is also important.
+If you can afford to pay out of pocket to fix any issues that come up, then it might make less sense to pay for coverage.
+The risk of cancellation is generally very low, so on average, you would probably be losing out by purchasing coverage.

-Compare this to Health Insurance coverage which by law must use 80% of premiums towards claims.
+Compare this to health insurance coverage, which by law must use 80% of premiums toward claims.
 Consumers purchasing wedding insurance are generally paying a pretty big markup on their expected losses.